Punktum-dk/epp-service-specification/README.md

 The command can be used in two scenarios:

-1. The command is used as described in the RFC and IP adresses can be administered
+1. The command is used as described in the RFC and IP addresses can be administered
-2. The command is extended with a contact object pointing to an existing user, which is requested to takeover the role as nameserver administrator for the host object requested updated
+2. The command is extended with a contact object pointing to an existing user, which is requested to takeover the role as name server administrator for the host object requested updated

-The update of a host object can only be requested by the adminstrator of the given host.
+The update of a host object can only be requested by the administrator of the given host.

 | Return Code  | Description |
 | ------------ | ------------ |